GBA asks Ontario MPPs to support Norm Miller’s Dock Foam Bill

 How can you help?

-This bill is set for a second reading at the end of February, and you can help move it forward.
+This bill is set for a third and final reading soon, and you can help move it forward.
 Clicking below will allow you to send an email your local MPP to ask them to support this important piece of legislation to keep this pollutant out of our Bay.

 The tweet below shows Minister Jeff Yurek’s support for Bill 228: